github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 {% endnote %}
 {% endif %}

+By default, anyone with write access to the repository can choose to bypass push protection by specifying one of the bypass reasons outlined in the table.
+If you want greater control over which contributors can bypass push protection and which pushes containing secrets should be allowed, you can enable delegated bypass for push protection.
+Delegated bypass lets you configure a designated group of reviewers to oversee and manage requests to bypass push protection from contributors pushing to the repository.
+For more information, see "[Enabling delegated bypass for push protection](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/enabling-delegated-bypass-for-push-protection)."

+You can monitor security alerts to discover when users are bypassing push protections and creating alerts.
+For more information, see "[AUTOTITLE](/code-security/getting-started/auditing-security-alerts)."

 For information on the secrets and service providers supported for push protection, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns.md#supported-secrets)."

+{% ifversion secret-scanning-push-protection-for-users %}

 ## About push protection for users.

+{% endif %}

 TODO Add link to enabling article, which is new.

+## Next steps

+Mention custom patterns at the end?
+{% data reusables.secret-scanning.push-protection-custom-pattern %} {% ifversion secret-scanning-push-protection-custom-patterns %}For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)."{% endif %}

 ## Further reading